What is a VA PTSD C&P Exam?

 Why you should write down your symptoms before the C&P exam

-Veterans don’t need to bring their complete medical records or itemized medical histories to the VA facility, but they should bring a written list of symptoms, even embarrassing symptoms, to refresh his memory.
-Remember, this exam is the chance to show how PTSD affects your life day-to-day.
-What veterans sometimes feel are unimportant details could be the key to the claim.
-The examiner needs to know all the details.
-If the veteran’s treating medical providers have provided a favorable opinion in the matter the veteran should bring that medical evidence too.
-This will further help the examiner see the totality of the veteran’s symptoms.
+Veterans don’t need to bring their complete medical records or itemized medical histories to the VA facility, but they should bring a written PTSD checklist of symptoms, even embarrassing symptoms, to refresh their memory.
+Remember, this exam is the chance to show how Post-Traumatic Stress Disorder affects your life day-to-day.

 What symptoms of PTSD should I bring up at my C&P exam?